pervezfunctor/nixos-remote/extras/vms/READM.md

 ## VM

-The `vm` directory contains a NixOS configuration for a basic VM.
+The `vms` directory contains a NixOS configuration for a basic VM.
 It includes a basic NixOS configuration with a few useful packages.

 To build the VM image, run the following command: